OCram85/swarmproxy/README.md

 🦁 Swarmproxy is a simple http proxy to limit your outbound traffic.
 </p>

-## ❓ FAQ
+## 📖 About

-### What ist Swarmproxy?

 Swarmproxy is a simply way to integrate a http proxy in your Docker swarm cluster or any other container network.
 It acts as an centralized proxy to limit your outbound / egress traffic.
-You can also enable a whitelist filter to limit the allowed domains.
+You can also add a whitelist filter to limit the allowed domains.
 There is also an option to use a upstream proxy.

 ### What does Swarmproxy for you?